radioopensource/dotinfo/README.md

   `DESCRIPTION (one or two sentences, longer if main program).`

-  followed by relevant links
+  followed by `relevant links`

-Main program image is Creative Commons.
+For main program (001.md in that month's collection), select a creative commons image

 # RSS Feed Syntax
 Feed.xml RSS channel items (aka selected audio) follow this syntax: